abhishekhajuria/PTU-Chess-Club/README.md

 # PTU-Chess-Club
-# Website for the Chess Club of PTU Pondicherry
+# Website for the Chess Club of PTU Pondicherry (underprocess)
  The Chess Club acts as a hub for chess players of PTU Pondicherry, the premier research institute in India.
 This is the official repository for the website of same.

 [Chess Club PTU](https://ptuniv.edu.in/)